preqon/preqon.github.io/projects/honours.md

 title: "Honours project - information transfer in mouse brains"
 ---

+## Summary

-- Studied the neuroscientific background of mammalian visual processing.
+Surveyed the literature in mammalian visual processing.

-- Explored a dataset containing spike recordings from mice (recordings taken using Neuropixel probes. i.e. local-field potential recordings)
+Explored a dataset containing spike recordings from mice (recordings taken using Neuropixel probes. i.e. local-field potential recordings).

-- Came up with statistical experiments under an information-theoretic approach to investigate whether models of information transfer followed expectations from the neuroscience.
+Came up with statistical experiments under an information-theoretic approach to investigate whether models of information transfer followed expectations from the neuroscience.

 - Since neuroscience traditionally builds models of correlation in activity rather than models of quantified information.

-- Found that information transfers in mice visual cortices either followed expectations of hierarchical processing or were surprisingly homogenous.
+Found that information transfers in mice visual cortices either followed expectations of hierarchical processing or were surprisingly homogenous.

-- Recommended future studies in task-related datasets to ascertain how much information *relevant to a task* is being processed in a recorded brain area.
+Recommended future studies in task-related datasets to ascertain how much information *relevant to a task* is being processed in a recorded brain area.

-- Recommended future work in building information-theoretic estimators tailored to neuronal population dynamics.
+Recommended future work in building information-theoretic estimators tailored to neuronal population dynamics.

 ## Skills gained

 - Solid grasp on the fundamentals of information theory.
 - Familiarity working with neural data (LFP recordings and spike trains).
-- Complex statistical inference in an information theoretic context.
+- Statistical inference in an information theoretic context.
 - Building complex statistically-driven models of a fundamental principle (in this case information transfer).
 - Extensive literature research.